Chedberg84/ServiceStackBuilder/README.md

 A C# console application that automatically adds service stack CRUD routes for you.

 Inputs:
+- sln location
-- New Message Name
+- New Request Object Name
-- New Message Route
+- New Request Object Route

 Output:
 - A Message class